 As an Industrial-Organizational psychologist, my research focuses on applying psychological principles to the workplace in order to improve worker well-being and performance.
 Industrial-Organizational psychology is a rapidly growing field and was recently ranked #2 in the U.S. News and World Report's list of the 10 best science jobs.
 This area of psychology offers a wealth of opportunity in both research/academia and applied organizational consulting.

 One of the best features of psychology – and the various disciplines within the field – is that the majority of topics are relevant to everyday life.
-Regardless of whether or not you are a psychology major, you can benefit a great deal from the concepts you learn in psychology courses.
-Accordingly, in all of my classes I seek to not only develop students' knowledge about psychological principles, but also encourage students to apply the information they learn in order to enhance their personal and professional experiences.
+Regardless of whether or not you are a psychology major, you can greatly benefit from psychology courses.
+In all of the classes I teach, I encourage students to apply the information they learn to enhance their personal and professional experiences.

-When I am not educating the great young minds of tomorrow, I enjoy being outside exploring the hiking and biking trails of the Decorah area.
+When I am not educating the great young minds of tomorrow, you can find me exploring the hiking and biking trails of the Decorah area.
 I also enjoy maintaining my involvement in farming, as I grew up on a farm and this continues to be a personal interest of mine.
-Finally, I make it a point to keep up to date on current country music CD and song releases, as I know my students are eager to be informed on present country music happenings.
+Finally, I make it a point to keep up to date on current country music CD and song releases, as I know my students are eager to be informed on country music happenings.